 In the discourse of classical immigration countries such as Canada, and increasingly also in Germany, the immigration of highly skilled migrants has been considered a competitive advantage and seen as desirable.
 This political intention, however, is contrasted by a social reality in which we find ample evidence for structural discrimination and exclusion of migrants in the educational sector and labour market.
 While institutional-educational supports of the migration process aim to address those disadvantages, there remain ambivalences and tensions to be recognized.

 The focus of this research project are the individual learning and transformation processes that take place against the backdrop of this societal discourse and the institutional mediation, inclusion and exclusion: Which learning and transformation processes do highly skilled adult migrants undergo in the context of institutional regulations within the Canadian migration society?
 To which degree do individual coping mechanisms pre-structure future transitions?
-How are the discursive and institutional labelling of individuals as migrants and expectations of stability and change reflected in the biographies of migrating academics?
+How are the discursive and institutional labelling of individuals as migrants and expectations of stability and change reflected in the biographies of internationally mobile adults?

 To answer these questions, this research project follows a Grounded Theory framework and employs the Documentary Method for data analysis.
 Data weregathered through narrative interviews.
 Theoretical reference points consist of practice theory, as well as pragmatist, transformative and biographical perspectives on learning..
 Taking a “Doing Transitions” and “Doing Migration” perspective, the topical and methodological framework aims to generate deeper insights into migration processes, the construction of successful migration pathways, as well as social practices of inclusion and exclusion.